The ACP program is currently paused pending funding by Congress.

 Negotiating Down Debts

 Though it is not common to do so, it may be possible to contact your lenders and just ask for a debt reduction.
 For example, let’s say you have some extra cash from a tax refund.
-You want to pay off that high interest rate credit card that has such a high monthly payment.
+You want to pay off that high-interest-rate credit card that has such a high monthly payment.

 You may be able to call the lender and explain the situation.
 Tell them that you can pay the amount of your tax refund if they agree to settle the debt in full.
 Many lenders will not do this unless they believe you will not be likely to make payments going forward.
 It is always worth it to ask for a better deal.